 - 7% of forced marriage cases in the UK involve the Indian community

-We have recently launched a website to raise awareness of forced marriages - www.againstforcedmarriages.org The website’s aim is to support minority ethnic women on the issue of forced marriages.
+We have launched a website to raise awareness of forced marriages - www.againstforcedmarriages.org The website’s aim is to support women on the issue of forced marriages.
 Whether they are in a forced marriage themselves, are worried that they or a friend might be at risk, or whether a practitioner just wants to find out more about the issue, they will find all the information needed on this website.

-launching its own free and confidential helpline (0800 141 2994) to support victims who are in
+Simultaneously, JAN Trust offers a free and confidential helpline (0800 141 2994) to support victims who are in

 fear of going into a forced marriage or are already in one.
 The helpline provides victims with all the information they need on forced marriages, discuss